-I recently learned about some folks in Kitsap County organizing a demonstration this weekend to get a Silverdale pet store called Farmland Pets to stop selling puppies they say come from a puppy mill called BJ & Guys in Menlo, KS.
+I recently learned about some folks in Kitsap County organizing a demonstration this weekend to get a Silverdale pet store called Farmland Pets to stop selling puppies from a puppy mill called BJ & Guys in Menlo, KS.

-He also said that while some people have had “no problem” with the puppies they bought from Farmland, others bought “unhealthy” puppies that caused both a financial and emotional burden” on them.
+He also said that while some people have had “no problem” with the puppies they bought from Farmland; however, others bought “unhealthy” puppies that caused both a financial and emotional burden” on them.

 If you aren’t familiar about puppy mills, go to the website for the Best Friends Animal Sanctuary.

-The demonstration will be from 11:30 AM to 1:30 PM this Saturday at the corner of Byron St & Silverdale Way in Silverdale, WA 98383.
+The demonstration will be from 11:30 to 1:30 this Saturday at the corner of Byron St. & Silverdale Way in Silverdale.